Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 - Walk into each visit with one required outcome

 Qualify the deal.
 Run a demo.
 Confirm stakeholders.
 Advance pricing.
-Get a signed next step.
+Get a defined next step.
 Do not accept vague progress.

 - Log notes immediately after the meeting